GTV (Indonesian TV network)

-PT Global Informasi Bermutu, operating as GTV, which is an initialism derived from its previous name, Global TV, is an Indonesian free-to-air television network.
+PT Global Informasi Bermutu, commonly operating and known as GTV, which is an initialism derived from its previous name, Global TV is an Indonesian free-to-air private television network.
 It was launched on 8 October 2002.
 Originally a music television channel as MTV broadcaster in Indonesia and Asia, it was one of the first television network in the world to broadcast MTV for 24 hours a day free-to-air over UHF.
 GTV shifted its focus to general entertainment programming targeting young adults.
 Currently, the broadcaster airs news, sports, soap opera, reality and game shows, along with Nickelodeon animation series and anime, making up its programming schedule.
 It is owned by Media Nusantara Citra (MNC), which also owns RCTI, MNCTV and iNews.

 History

 Global TV was originally established on 22 March 1999 by joint-venture of formerly government-backed Islamic association ICMI and The International Islamic Forum for Science, Technology and Human Resource (IIFTIHAR) under the name Global IIFTIHAR Broadcasting and company name PT Global Investasi Bermutu.
 The network was intended for Islamic dawah, as well as education, technology, news, sports and human development programming - it would become the first Islamic-oriented of its kind in Indonesia (the first Islamic-oriented television station later hold by Bandung-based local station MQTV in 2006).
-Global TV obtained a broadcast license on 25 October 1999 on Habibie administration.
+Global TV obtained a broadcast license on 25 October 1999 during the Habibie administration.

-Bimantara Citra acquired Global TV ownership with its subsidiary PT Panca Andika Mandiri (then renamed to MNC Media) as new owner in 2001 and changed the company's name to PT Global Informasi Bermutu and thus, replacing SCTV as RCTI's new sister network.
+Bimantara Citra acquired Global TV with its subsidiary PT Panca Andika Mandiri (then renamed to MNC Media) as new owner in 2001 and changed the company's name to PT Global Informasi Bermutu and thus, replacing SCTV as RCTI's new sister network.
 Global TV began its trial broadcast on 8 October 2001 in Jakarta.

-During the trial broadcast, Global TV aired many foreign music video with Dewi Rezer, some of which are Kylie Minogue's "In Your Eyes", Creed's "My Sacrifice", OutKast's "Ms. Jackson" and Brandy's "What About Us?".
+During the trial broadcast, Global TV aired many foreign music videoes with Dewi Rezer, some of which are Kylie Minogue's "In Your Eyes", Creed's "My Sacrifice", OutKast's "Ms. Jackson" and Brandy's "What About Us?".

-On 7 March 2002, Global TV and MTV Asia began partnership to broadcasting MTV Indonesia which was previously aired on ANteve and was stopped due to financial crisis.
+On 7 March 2002, Global TV and MTV Asia began partnership to broadcasting MTV Indonesia which was previously aired on ANteve, bur was stopped due to financial crisis.

-MTV officially started on Global TV from 1 April 2002 with programs such as MTV Land, MTV Most Wanted, MTV Alternative Nation, MTV WOW, MTV Classic, MTV Asia Hitlist and MTV Ampuh, during that, Global TV use TVG name on their logo with grey color (later blue and green color added on 1 May 2002, the grey logo used during commercial break in 2005 until 2006).
+MTV officially started on Global TV from 1 April 2002 with programs such as MTV Land, MTV Most Wanted, MTV Alternative Nation, MTV WOW, MTV Classic, MTV Asia Hitlist and MTV Ampuh.
+In that period, Global TV used the TVG name on their logo with grey color (later blue and green color added on 1 May 2002, the grey logo used during commercial break in 2005 until 2006).

 On 1 May 2002, MTV officially launched on Global TV while still trial broadcast.